 How long do grey Maine Coons live?
 The average maine coon life expectancy can range from 10-13 years, as they are generally a very healthy breed.
 Some of the major factors that can affect their lifespan are its diet, care, and exercise.

-Grey Maine Coons Cats usually fall under the ‘blue’ classification.
+The Grey Maine Coons Cat will usually fall under the ‘blue’ classification.
 This breed can suffer from more health problems than any other breed, so it is required that you take the time to find a reputable breeder that you can trust.

-Grey Maine Coons are easily recognized because of their size, distinctive face, and exotic lynx like tufted ears.
+A Gray Maine Coon Cat can easily be recognized because of their size, distinctive face, and exotic lynx like tufted ears.
 They make excellent family cats and have great personalities and can be considered low maintenance.
 While they love to play, the cats are just as happy to relax while you’re out and about.
 They’re color variance sure does make them rare, but you will be paying a higher price because of this.